Start 14-Day Trial Subscription

 Jim Dykstra's picture

-Craft beer fans enjoy exploring the depths of pints uncharted, but they don't sail without navigational equipment.
-One of the most ubiquitous and least comprehensible methods of navigating the heavy seas is the IBU scale.
+Craft beer enthusiasts relish delving into the uncharted depths of pints, but they don't embark without navigational equipment.
+One of the most ubiquitous yet least comprehensible methods of determining a brew's taste and flavor is through the beer's bitterness, measured by its IBU range on the International Bitterness Units scale.

 Isohumulone is the acid found in hops that gives beer its bitter bite to the taste buds.
 Though the IBU scale can be used as a general guideline for taste, with lower IBUs corresponding to less bitterness and vice versa, it's important to note that malt and other flavors can mask the taste of bitterness in beer.